Peptides Vietnam LogoPeptides Vietnam

 What is Lyophilization?

-This process preserves potency for 1–2 years at refrigerator temperatures, or even longer when frozen.
+This process preserves potency for 1 to 2 years at refrigerator temperatures, or even longer when frozen.
 It is far more stable than liquid (pre-reconstituted) peptides, which degrade much faster.

 Quality Markers: Good vs Bad